DarshanCHMSR/posture-recogintion/ARCHITECTURE_ANALYSIS.md

 The monitoring system produces a set of visual outputs that summarize pose detection across a session.
 These are saved in the `pose_graphs/` folder.
 Key files include:

 - `comprehensive_dashboard_*.png`: Full dashboard combining timeline, distribution pie, confidence timeline, activity heatmap, and health metrics.
 Use this for an executive overview of a monitoring session.
-- `pose_distribution_*.png`: Pie charts showing the percentage of time spent in each pose (now includes `walking`).
-Helpful for quick assessment of sedentary vs active time.
+- `pose_distribution_*.png`: Pie charts showing the percentage of time spent in each pose (now includes `walking` and `fall`).
+Helpful for quick assessment of sedentary vs active time and safety incidents.
 - `activity_heatmap_*.png`: Time vs pose heatmap that highlights dense activity periods and transitions.
-- `pose_timeline_*.png` or `pose_timeline_*`: Time-series scatter plot that marks each detected pose over time (y-axis uses the ordering Unknown → Lying → Sitting → Walking → Standing).
+- `pose_timeline_*.png` or `pose_timeline_*`: Time-series scatter plot that marks each detected pose over time (y-axis uses the ordering Unknown → Fall → Lying → Sitting → Walking → Standing).

 Interpretation tips:

-- Check `pose_timeline` first to find when walking occurs and how it relates to standing or sitting periods.
+- Check `pose_timeline` first to identify any fall incidents (crimson red points at bottom) and their relationship to other activities.
+- Fall detection appears with emergency color coding (🚨) and highest visual priority for immediate identification.
-- Use `pose_distribution` and health metrics on the dashboard to quantify active vs sedentary behaviour.
+- Use `pose_distribution` and health metrics on the dashboard to quantify active vs sedentary behaviour and track safety status.
+- Safety monitoring includes dedicated fall incident tracking with count and duration metrics.
 - If confidence drops in the `confidence timeline`, inspect frames around the drop for occlusion or lighting issues.

 These graphs are automatically generated by `EnhancedPoseGraphGenerator.create_comprehensive_report()` and are included in the project as examples for reference.